dot-layer/blog/content/blog/2020-11-16-reproducibility-in-ml-my-tools/index.en.md

 Figure 5: Example of a hierarchical configuration directory to rapidly manage your settings.

 ## Conclusion
 Lack of reproducibility in your machine learning projects can lead to a considerable slowdown to put your models into production.
-I've presented two solutions to solve some of the problems in your machine learning project.
-These solutions will help you manage your configuration, experiments and your results.
+I've presented two solutions for your machine learning projects.
+I hope that these will help you manage your configurations, experiments and your results.
 For a more complete presentation, see my [seminar](https://davebulaval.github.io/gestion-configuration-resultats/).

 Of course, many other improvements can make your projects more reproducible.
 For example, managing dataset versioning (see [DVC](https://dvc.org/)), managing your training flow (see [Poutyne](https://poutyne.org/) and [Neuraxle](https://www.neuraxle.org/)) and maximizing reusability (see [Docker](https://www.docker.com/)).